GIScience/ohsome-quality-api/docs/development_setup.md

 docker-compose -f docker-compose.development.yml up -d
 ```

 > If for development purposes additional datasets are required please have a look at the scripts found in the `database/init_db.production` directory.
-For example to import the GHS POP dataset simply run the provided script (`database/init_db.production/GHS_POP.sh`).
-This will delete the existing GHS POP table (which covers only the custom regions), download the GHS POP dataset and import it into the database.

 ### Database for running tests